Income Needed to Buy in Phoenix

 Rent vs Buy in Phoenix

 Is it better to rent or buy in Phoenix?
-With a calculated monthly payment of ~$3,010, buying is currently more expensive monthly than the average rent.
-However, buying locks in your housing cost against future Arizona inflation.
+With a calculated monthly payment of ~$2,481, buying allows you to build equity.
+While specific rent comparisons vary, buying locks in your housing cost against future Arizona inflation.

 Hidden Costs: Property Taxes

 Generic calculators often get Phoenix wrong because they underestimate taxes.
-Our Phoenix Mortgage Calculator uses the specific Arizona property tax rate of 0.6%, which adds roughly $215/mo to your real payment.
+Our Phoenix Mortgage Calculator uses the specific Arizona property tax rate of 0.6%, which saves roughly $179/mo to your real payment.

 First-Time Buyer Tips (FHA & PMI)